domoticz/domoticz/dzVents/documentation/README.md

                                         -- aa/bb can be sunrise/sunset
                                         -- aa/bb can be 'xx minutes before/after
                                            sunrise/sunset'
-           'at nighttime',              -- between sunset and sunrise 'at daytime',                -- between sunrise and sunset 'at daytime on mon,tue',     -- between sunrise and sunset
+           'at civildaytime',           -- between civil twilight start and civil twilight end 'at civilnighttime',         -- between civil twilight end and civil twilight start 'at nighttime',              -- between sunset and sunrise 'at daytime',                -- between sunrise and sunset 'at daytime on mon,tue',     -- between sunrise and sunset